 Acheron River in Parga, Epirus: The springs of Acheron River is an area of outstanding natural beauty located at the border of Thesprotia and Preveza, close to the villages of Kanalaki and Glyki.
 Apart from the natural beauty, the springs of Acheron is known worldwide for its mythological contents.
 In ancient Greek mythology, Acheron was one of the five rivers of the Greek underworld.

-Just a few km away from the sea, there is a forest with planes growing in the water, looking almost exotic due to their weird shape.
-After you cross the forest, you will see the edge of the river, reaching the imposing roman bridge, an ideal place for picnic.
-There is no doubt that Acheron is a magnificent location with white rocks reflecting in the blue green water.
+Just a few km away from the sea, there is a forest with plants growing in the water, looking almost exotic due to their weird shape.
+After you cross the forest, you will see the edge of the river, reaching the imposing roman bridge, an ideal place for a picnic.
+There is no doubt that Acheron is a magnificent location with white rocks reflecting in the blue-green water.
 Today, Acheron River is an ecosystem that is recognized and a protected area by the Natura 2000 Network.